 Together with your veterinarian you can draft a treatment plan for your dog.
-In this plan, the best approach for your dog and its practical details are discussed.
+In this plan, you will discuss the best approach for your dog and the practical aspects of the plan.

-A first step for every treatment plan consists of keeping each other informed.
-On the one hand, your veterinarian can inform you about what cancer practically means: which approach one can follow, how to make a diagnosis, the possible inconveniences associated to it, the costs, how the diagnostic results can influence the further treatment course, what can and cannot be expected from the treatment.
+A good communication is essential for a realistic and appropriate treatment plan.
+On the one hand, your veterinarian can inform you about the practical aspects of cancer: which approach one can follow, how to make a diagnosis, the possible inconveniences associated to the diagnostic procedures, the costs, how the diagnostic results can influence the further treatment course, what can and cannot be expected from the treatment.

 On the other hand, it is important to clarify to your veterinarian